nikhilkulkarni1755/nikhilkulkarni1755.github.io/README.md

 # nikhilkulkarni1755.github.io
-Personal Website created using HTML, JS and CSS.
+Personal Website created using HTML, JS and CSS by hosting on Github.